wakeuplabs-io/opraas/docs/research.md

   - With a full config available, we can run also do a setup and a build from this command.
 This will be the starting point when coming from the ui.
 - `inspect <contracts | infra>`:
   - `contracts`: Lists deployed contracts
-  - `infra`: Showcases terraform outputs, indicating relevant nodes urls and statuses
+  - `infra`: Showcases terraform outputs, indicating relevant urls and statuses.
+Among others here user will be pointed to monitoring tools.
-- `monitor`: Monitoring outputs
-- `logs <service>`: Logs from particular service
+- `monitor <onchain | offchain>`:
+  - `onchain`: Will be a wrappers around [monitorism](https://docs.optimism.io/builders/chain-operators/tools/chain-monitoring#monitorism) and [dispute-mon](https://docs.optimism.io/builders/chain-operators/tools/chain-monitoring#dispute-mon) customized to the user chain.
+  - `offchain`: Will be a pointer to the graphana deployment url.

 Some commands may depend on others and may require some local state available.
 We'll do this checks and inform everything to the users to best guide them through the process.